AnushreeBagchi/React-catch-of-the-day/readme.md

 - Load sample fishes or added any fish of your choice to the inventory.
 - You can add multiple fishes to the order for checkout.
 - You can also manage the inventory.
+- You can go back and login to some other store and come back again.
+Data for multiple stores are preserved in Firebase.